 This lot of Johnny Pumpkin figures was made by Beistle between 1923 and 1925.
 The "family" was made in sizes ranging from 5" to 20.25".
 This lot contains the smallest of the family, and perhaps the hardest-to-find variation.
 The smallest Johnny Pumpkins had three variants.
 This is the third variant - being smaller, brighter and possessing a folding prop that is part of the original art, rather than the glued-on easel always found with the other sizes.
 The packaging is plainer than the example in the collection, perhaps indicating this was manufactured earlier in the date range.
 The ending price was higher than guide, but that could be a function of the lot surfacing when almost nothing of quality was available on eBay.

 This lot prompted a number of emails.
 I wrote each person the same thing - that I would pass on the lot since the condition was poor.
 Even so, the lot brought strong dollars.
-These House of Fate fortune cards were made by Whitney during the 1920s.
+These House of Fate fortune cards were made by Whitney during the early 1930s.
 Each of these is different than the 8 examples in the collection.
 At first glance, the 3-4 base designs look similar.
-When you really examine them, though, minute differences appear differentiating each from the other.
-I'm curious as to why Whitney would have done this.
+When you closely examine different examples, there are always very minute differences present.
+I'm puzzled as to why Whitney would have introduced these subtle differences.
+It doesn’t seem cost effective.
 Perhaps we'll never know.
 Whitney went out of business in 1942.

 This is a great image and part of a set of five scalloped-edged, sizable diecuts Beistle began producing in 1932.
 Given their large size, these typically surface in poor condition.
 This one seems pretty nice.
 (Tape residue on the reverse doesn't bother me at all.)
 The rarest one from the set of 5 is the skeleton walking through the graveyard.
 It has been several years since one has surfaced.
 It sold for ~$3400.